Repeat recipients become easier to recognize.

 Attackers don't need your seed phrase.
 They send a $0 transaction from a lookalike address — same first 4, same last 4 — and wait for you to copy it from your history.

-Nine checks run between your clipboard and the input field.
+ZAFU runs address, source, route, and warning checks between your clipboard and the input field.
 No keys.
 No signing.
 Local-first storage.
-Just a verdict — before the address ever touches your wallet.
+Evidence before the address reaches your wallet.

 You copy a crypto address from a browser workflow.
 When it comes from Telegram Web, ZAFU stores recent address-only source evidence locally for Transfer Check.